carmalou/TestApp/carmens-notes.md

 8. made minor change to index.html && incremented *internal* package.json file

-9. re-built .exe && re-built installer
+9. re-built .exe && re-built installer (I run the generateInstaller script from the command line with `node generateInstaller.js`)

 10. start server in build folder so the index.js file feedurl exists